fltemplin/ip-parcels/DTN-OMNI/README.txt

 - go to ~/src/ION-DTN/ion-open-source-4.1.0
 - run the command "make clean"
-- run "configure" again with various settings.
-The first example turns off all of our code and runs with no performance tweaks.
-The second example turns on all of our features and allows for fine-tuning of certain parameters.
-The numbers given below are just examples.

-# ./configure --enable-bpv6
-# ./configure --enable-bpv6 CFLAGS="-DUDP_MULTISEND -DMULTISEND_SEGMENT_SIZE=64000 -DMULTISEND_BATCH_LIMIT=4 -DLTPGSO -DLTPGRO -DLTPGSO_LIMIT=16"
+- run "configure" again with various settings per ~/src/ip-parcels/ION-DTN/README.ion-dtn.

 (To turn on ltp debugging, add "-DLTPDEBUG=1" to the configuration.
 When LTPDEBUG is enabled, the ion.log files will include huge numbers of lines